Common cold can make bedtime quite annoying. It makes your nose stuffy, gives you a headache, and eventually makes it impossible for you to sleep.

-Most probably.
 The safety of NyQuil while breastfeeding depends on how safe is each active ingredient:

 - Acetaminophen (paracetamol): Research has shown that this drug is safe for breastfeeding women and their infants (7).
 Maternal dosage is not known to affect the infant adversely.

-- Dextromethorphan: The effects of the compound on breastfeeding infants have not been extensively studied.
+- Dextromethorphan: The effects of this compound on breastfeeding infants have not been extensively studied.
 But some research suggests that a normal dose should not have unfavorable effects on breastfeeding infants older than two months (8).

 - Doxylamine succinate: Irregular, small doses of doxylamine are not known to cause any problems.
 Larger doses of this antihistamine can cause drowsiness in babies since doxylamine readily passes into the breast milk (9).
 A maternal dose of antihistamines can cause colic, irritability, and drowsiness in the baby, but it is unlikely to be severe.

-- Phenylephrine: It is less likely to transfer easily to breast milk, which means your baby will not get high doses of the medicine.
+- Phenylephrine: It is less likely to transfer to breast milk, which means your baby will not get high doses of the medicine.
 Phenylephrine may cause a slight decrease in milk production due to the drug’s effect on the prolactin hormone (10).

 Alcohol can cross the blood-milk barrier and from there enter the infant’s body.
 Medical experts state that less than two percent of alcohol consumed by the mother reaches her breast milk (11).
 The quantity of alcohol in a dose of NyQuil is too little to pass through the breast milk and cause any problems to the baby.